telerik/maui-docs/controls/chart/series/cartesian/scatter-line-series.md

 ---
-title: Scatter Line
+title: ScatterLine Series
-page_title: .NET MAUI Chart Documentation | Scatter Line Series
+page_title: .NET MAUI Chart Documentation | ScatterLine Series
 description: Check our &quot;ScatterLine Series&quot; documentation article for Telerik Chart for .NET MAUI
 slug: chart-series-scatter-line-series
 position: 0
 ---

-# Scatter Line Series
+# ScatterLine Series

-The Scatter Line Series are represented on the chart as data points connected with straight line segments.
-The Scatter Line Series inherit from the `[ScatterPointSeries]()` class and also require both axes of the chart to be Numerical Axes.
+The ScatterLine Series are represented on the chart as data points connected with straight line segments.
+The ScatterLine Series inherit from the `[ScatterPointSeries]()` class and also require both axes of the chart to be Numerical Axes.

 ## Features

-The Scatter Line Series provides the following properties to change its style:
+The ScatterLine Series provides the following properties to change its style:

 - `Stroke` (Color)&mdash;Changes the color for drawing lines.
 - `StrokeThickness` (double)&mdash;Changes the width of the lines.

-## Scatter Line Series Example
+## ScatterLine Series Example

-The following example shows how to create a `RadCartesianChart` with a Scatter Line Series:
+The following example shows how to create a `RadCartesianChart` with a ScatterLine Series:

 1. First, create the needed business objects, for example: